SFDO-Tooling/Metecho/CONTRIBUTING.rst

 5. Visit `<http://localhost:8080/>`_ in your browser.

-6. When you're done working on MetaShare, Ctrl-C in the terminal where the containers are running.
+6. When you're done working on MetaShare, ``Ctrl-C`` in the terminal where the containers are running to exit.
 You can also ``docker-compose down`` to clean up all running containers. (``docker-compose ps`` will tell you what containers are currently running.)

 .. _Docker Desktop (Community Edition): https://www.docker.com/products/docker-desktop